wmlacy/aws-serverless-ml-api/README.md

 - **Different region**: Update `REGION` in Makefile and Terraform vars

 ## Why this project
-This project was built to demonstrate practical cloud engineering skills: deploying a machine learning model as a production-style, serverless API on AWS.
+This project serves as a reference implementatation for building and deploying cloud-native APIs on AWS using serverless architecture and Infrastructure as Code.

-The emphasis is on infrastructure, automation, and clean deployment rather than model complexity.
+The emphasis is on repeatable deployment, clean system boundaries, and operational simplicity rather than application-level complexity.